 Diagnosing hypothyroidism is done using a symptom profile and a blood test.

 Diagnosing Hypothyroidism: Do You Have It?
 [Quiz]

-A few times a year, I open up private consultations for women who have trouble losing weight (Go here for details).
+Occasionally, I open up private consultations for women who have trouble losing weight.

 As part of the process, the women fill out a lengthy questionnaire specifically designed to detect hormonal imbalances.